colons/words/articles/notification-center/article.markdown

 ## Persistence

-When you have pending notifications on Android, it's like a splinter.
+When you have pending notifications on Android, it's like having a splinter.
 You *can* ignore them, and if you are busy, you can even forget they're there, but you won't feel right until they're gone.

 As an example, here's before: